alpozka/inventory-management-system-firebase/README.md

 - Searching for people with information such as name, surname and title.
 - Product search with information such as product name, product code, product category.
 - Printing a list of people and products.
+- There are two language options, English and Turkish.
+- Localization infrastructure is ready for developers.